Cierra-Runis/mercurius/README.md

 # 📌 Cautions

 - Please pay attention to the relevant information marked in the list of breaking updated versions on the update page
-- and actively use the `import and export` function to back up diary data in time to prevent data loss after upgrading the version
+- and actively use the `import and export` function to back up diary data in time to prevent data loss after updating the version

 # 🧑‍💻 Contributor